blynkkk/blynkkk.github.io/new/en/event_notification.md

 - Sms

-Notifications could be send to any user configured in the product metadata.
+Notifications could be sent to any user configured in the product metadata.
 For notifications you can use next metadata fields:

 - Device owner